How to create a webinar-ready presentation?

 Encourage your audience to ask questions

-Questions from the audience are an incomparable source of information and value – not only for you, but also for other participants.
+In webinar presentations, questions from the audience are an incomparable source of information and value – not only for you, but also for other participants.
 That is why you should encourage your listeners to ask, discuss, and share their experiences.

 If you opt for an evergreen webinar, you can prompt the listeners to reach out to you via a chosen channel.
 You can also create a community, such as a Facebook group, that is dedicated to the participants of your webinar.